 “Kim said North Korea hopes the six-party talks should be restarted as soon as possible,” said the Xinhua news agency report on Tuesday of the meeting between Kim and Li in North Korea on Monday night.

 But the reports left unanswered a key question on uranium enrichment, a possible pathway to nuclear weapons.

-The North formally quit the six-party forum in April 2009.
-It has since repeatedly said it wants to come back, but the US and South Korea insist the North must immediately halt its uranium enrichment programme, which it unveiled last year, as a precursor to restart regional talks that offer economic aid in return for denuclearisation.
+The US and South Korea insist that North Korea must immediately halt its uranium enrichment work as a precursor to restarting the talks, which offer economic aid in return for denuclearisation.

 North Korea’s uranium enrichment programme, which opens a second route to developing nuclear weapons along with its plutonium programme, is not specifically referred to in the 2005 pact.